 Press around the edges of each shape so the filling stays inside.

-Bake for 20 minutes at 350°.
+Bake the pie pops for 20 minutes at 350°.
 Start the next batch while those bake.

 Roll the remaining dough while the first batch bakes, and repeat all of the steps until all of the dough is used up.

-Cool on trays for 2 minutes before carefully transferring to a cooling rack, cutting board, or counter top.
+Cool the pie pops on their trays for 2 minutes before carefully transferring them to a cooling rack, cutting board, or counter top.

-Here’s a video of how I made these cute little peach pie lollipops, in case I did a terrible job explaining it.
+Here’s a video of how I made these cute little peach pie pops, in case I did a terrible job explaining it.